JaisinhBhosale9712/sun_spot_analyzer_app/README.md

 -   Use the Postman workspace -
     url - https://www.postman.com/orange-firefly-598387/workspace/sun-spot-analyser/overview
-    All routes can me found in collection section as "GET", "POST" and "DELETE" collection.
+    All routes can be found in collection section as "GET", "POST" and "DELETE" collection.

 2.)
 Unit testing -
     - Installing dependancies from requirements.txt
-    - Run views/unit_tests.py file.
+     Run views/unit_tests.py file.